-A CPA has a variety of jobs and functions in a public and private accounting firm, let us take a look at a few of those functions
+A CPA has a variety of jobs and tasks in a public and private accounting firm, let us take a look at a few of those functions.

 It is required by the SEC (Securities and Exchange Commission) to have CPA audit their financial statements before issued to shareholders.

-Sometimes CPAs are hired to trace some fraudulent activities that were recovered, or if any money was stolen, etc.
+Sometimes CPAs are hired to trace some fraudulent activities that recovered, or any stolen money, etc.

-They often engage to advise clients by providing the information and suggestions of business and financial activities like selling shares and transferring it to another person and advising about tax ramifications and succession planning.
+They often engage in advising clients by providing the information and suggestions of business and financial activities like selling shares and transferring it to another person and notifying about tax ramifications and succession planning.

-They are often used by attorneys in the courtroom, mostly common in divorce proceedings, bankruptcies, and business mergers/acquisitions.
+They are often used by attorneys in the courtroom, mostly prevalent in divorce proceedings, bankruptcies, and business mergers/acquisitions.

-They understand finance, operations, law and profitability maximizations, So they make fine managers.
+They understand finance, operations, law, and profitability maximizations, So they make excellent managers.

-These non-profit organizations need the CPAs the most because they are the ones who can give the best guide on how to use its very limited funds.
+These non-profit organizations need the CPAs the most because they are the ones who can give the best guide on how to use their minimal funds.

-You can make more money than their counterparts; On an average CPAs could make 1million dollars more than the non-certified counterparts
+You can make more money than their counterparts; On average, CPAs could make 1million dollars more than the non-certified peers.